mvcisback/SSLVC/report/report.md

 \end{figure}
 \centerline{}

+The system will require recalibration if/when the lighting and the background sound is different for both 3D audio reconstruction and speaker recognition.

 After collecting a training database, the classifier discussed in section 3 and 4 is created.

 3D Audio Reconstruction
 -----------------------

-The procedure for reconstructing a 3D audio is as follows:
+The procedure for reconstructing 3D audio is as follows:

 1. Detect faces in the video stream for each frame and classify them to one in the database.